pootow/prompts/llm-ops-project/brainstorm.md

 I want to develop a platform for

+* Model registry - a database for model meta data, and management of local models (download, remove, etc.)
 * Evaluating open source LLMs
 * Training of fine tuning the model to fit custom needs
 * Deploying models for inferencing both on premise and cloud